 In particular, the historical Democrats have been less Leftist than their closest equivalents on the flawed Left–Right scale in e.g. Sweden, Germany, and the U.K., while the Republicans have been further to the “Right” than some of their counterparts.

 In particular, at least since some point in the 20th century, the Republicans have been a more religious party than the Democrats, which has influenced many political positions in a manner that could distort overall impressions—and even recent Democrat pet issues like “gay marriage” aside.
-For instance, a strong case could be made that religious elements should not be prominent in school (maybe, limited to publicly financed schools), but the strongly religious might see this very differently and even Atheist or more moderately religious Republicans might attempt their stances to not cause a rift with the more religious.
+For instance, a strong case could be made that religious elements should not be prominent in school (maybe, limited to publicly financed schools), but the strongly religious might see this very differently and even Atheist or more moderately religious Republicans might adjust their official stances to not cause a rift with the strongly religious.
 (A special case of a constant issue of compromise, not in the slightest limited to Republicans, with two party systems.)

 An ever-recurring characteristic of the Left is the strong focus on propaganda, and the pushing of propaganda through many channels and year round—preferably, using government resources.
 (And, when the Left is in the position to do so, attempts to block messages from other groups that could contradict, show other viewpoints, show more nuance, whatnot.)
 This level of propaganda is rarely matched by other groups and, obviously, has a strong convincing effect.